Green Smoothie Gourmet

 Ingredients

 • Walnuts.
-Another pure source of protein and walnuts also support the gut, heart and
+Another pure source of protein and walnuts also support the gut and heart.

 • Vanilla, Salt.
 Both add flavor and minerals.